beanbaginc/diffx/docs/spec/index.rst

 DiffX Metadata Section (Optional)
 ---------------------------------

+**Type:** :ref:`Content Section <spec-content-sections>`

-The DiffX metadata sections contains metadata on the diff file as a whole, and can contain anything that the generating tool wants to provide.
+This section provides metadata on the diff file as a whole.
+It can contain anything that the diff generator wants to provide.

-Diff generators are welcome to add additional keys, but are encouraged to either submit them as a standard, or stick them under a namespace.
+While diff generators are welcome to add additional keys, they are encouraged to either submit them for the standard, or stick them under a namespace.
 For instance, a hypothetical Git-specific key for a clone URL would look like:

 .. code-block:: diffx